popstas/nodemcu-co2-temp-hum-grafana/README.md

 - Connect MH-Z19 to pin 1 and 5v
 - Connect DHT11 to pin 2 and 5v
 - Connect light resistor to A0 (not so easy, don't want to explain)
+- Connect PMS7003: SET to D6, RX to TX, TX to RX

 # Setup nodemcu